peterish8/Academics-Mania/Sem Exam/2-DSA/Sample-Paper/1-Prefix-Sum-Two-Pointers.md

 > [!SUCCESS] **Concept**: Use two indices moving towards each other or same direction.

 ### Best Time to Buy and Sell Stock
+> **Goal**: Find the maximum profit from buying on one day and selling on a later day.

 ```python
 def maxProfit(prices):
     min_price = float('inf')